For a deeper dive into a technology or topic, extend your MAX experience by signing up for a preconference lab or workshop.

 Instructor: Brian Wood

 We’re skipping the darkroom.
 Shoot, we’re even skipping the computers.
-The prints we will be making will revolve around customizing an exclusive version of a poster for Death Valley National Park from the 59 Parks series by the National Poster Retrospecticus.
+The prints we will be making will revolve around customizing an exclusive version of a poster for Death Valley National Park from the NPS 100 series by Type Hike.
 We are going to incorporate your real live drawings with existing prints to make truly unique prints!
 Mama will be providing you screens for screen printing, linoleum for cutting, and National Park-based art.
 All you need to show up with is inspiration.
 We’ll be drawing, carving, and exploring techniques with screens to avoid the darkroom since we won’t have one.
 You’ll leave with a basic understanding of screen and linoleum cut printing, a stack of prints from both processes to prove it, and quite possibly some inky hands.

 Instructors: Nick Sambrato